zushenyan/ds-algo/data-structure/graphs/network-flow-unweighted-bipartite/README.md

 - matching candidates for jobs
 - chairs to desks
 - surfers to surf boards
-- members of two groups should be matched in paris...
+- members of two groups should be matched in pairs...

 ### Common matching variations